 4. Application of Tungsten in the Medical Field

-Because of its high hardness and density, tungsten alloys are very suitable for medical applications such as X-ray and radiation protection.
+Because of their high hardness and density, tungsten alloys are very suitable for medical applications such as X-ray and radiation protection.
 Common tungsten alloy medical products include X-ray anodes, anti-scatter plates, radioactive containers, and syringe shielding containers.

 5. Application of Tungsten in the Military Field